Skip to main content

 The language field is optional and defaults to "en".
 Set it to "ja" to receive emails in Japanese.
 This preference is stored with your token and applies to all future emails, including breach notifications.

-Step 2: Verify your email
+Step 2: Get your API key from the email

-Step 3: Configure pip
+Step 3: Configure pip / uv / poetry

 export PIP_INDEX_URL=https://token:tg_anon_xxxxxx@pypi.flatt.tech/simple/